parsiya/parsiya.net/content/page/CheatSheet.markdown

     3. Use the wizard and add the new empty space to the origin partition.
 5. Delete unused vdi or vmdk files.
 6. ???
 7. Enjoy 100 GBs of space.
-Well, 83GB on the defaul Win10 x64.
+Well, 83GB on the default Win10 x64.

 Source: https://stackoverflow.com/a/12456219